 We have been aware of our responsibility since day one, and we will continue in this way.
-We focus on the areas where we can make the biggest difference, and we have chosen some projects that make sense for us to support.
+Our approach is to focus on the areas where we can make the greatest positive impact and the locations where we are present, which allows us to oversee the projects.
+In return, we also receive goodwill from the community.
+We are not philanthropists, but we are dedicated to making a small difference.
+In this spirit, we have chosen some projects that are most meaningful for us.

-We give our guests the chance to make financial contributions to some of our local projects, which we have assessed to make sure that any donated money has the intended effect.
-All work Albatros Travel does in this area will always be funded by the company and never by external sources.
-We are in the process of structuring the work with donations to provide 100% transparency.
-From time to time we do different collections of clothes and toys and send them around the world.
-Mostly by our employees, but sometimes we engage our guests as well.
+We give our guests the chance to make financial contributions to some of our local projects, where we have assessed the use of funds to ensure all donated money has the intended effect.
+All work by Albatros Travel in this area will always be funded by the company and never by external sources.
+From time to time, we collect clothes and toys, and then send them around the world.
+Donations are primarily made by our employees, but sometimes our guests as well.
+We have sent clothes and toys to Greenland, Kenya, South Africa and Syria.
+We have donated toys to a kindergarten in Cape Town, where both Albatros and employees contributed financially.